kontainapp/guide/getting_started/install.md

 ---
-label: Install (in Docker, in K8s)
+label: Install (Linux, K8s)
 icon: /images/docker-kube.png
 order: 1000
 ---

 # Install
 ### Pre-requisites
-Kontain runs on Linux kernel version 4.15 or newer, running on Intel VT (vmx) or AMD (svm) with virtualization enabled.
+Kontain runs on *Linux kernel version 4.15 or newer*, running on Intel VT (vmx) or AMD (svm) with KVM based virtualization enabled.
 For enabling KVM on Ubuntu 18.04 or higher, you can refer to this [article](https://linuxize.com/post/how-to-install-kvm-on-ubuntu-18-04/).

 Recommended distros are Ubuntu 20.04 and Fedora 32, or newer.
 Note that this also assumes that your user has access to /dev/kvm.

 To package Kontain images, it is also necessary to have a recent version of Docker or Moby-engine is installed.

 ### Environments
-+++ Local (Docker)
++++ Local Install on Linux
 #### Optional: Installing Docker in Fedora/RHEL systems
-If not present, you can install Docker On Fedora/RHEL systems using [instructions from here](https://developer.fedoraproject.org/tools/docker/docker-installation.html)
+If Docker is not present, you can install Docker On Fedora/RHEL systems using [instructions from here](https://developer.fedoraproject.org/tools/docker/docker-installation.html) or for Ubuntu using these [instructions](https://docs.docker.com/engine/install/ubuntu/).

 ##### check for pre-requisites
 ```shell